g4ngli0s/CTF/BsidesSFCTF/latlong.md

 The flag is:
 flag{f4ils4f3c0mms}

-Nice to have a challenge combining Ham Radio, SIGINT and CTFs!
+Nice to have a challenge combining Ham Radio, SIGINT and CTF!